 units.
 By changing the bag positions or

-switching the bags around, this will also allow you to exactly align the rifle with the target.
+switching the bags around, this will also allow you to exactly align the rifle

 Another arrangement